AnalystAnurag/AMDA/README.md

 •	Values close to 0 → Factors are nearly orthogonal (similar to Varimax).
 •	Values of 0.3–0.6 → Moderate correlation — factors share some variance but remain distinguishable.
 •	Values > 0.7 → Factors overlap heavily — may indicate too many factors were extracted.

+5.1 Correlation Matrix — Final Interpretation
+✅ Interpretation: The 13×13 correlation matrix confirms the presence of meaningful clusters among US economic sectors.
+Manufacturing variables (Manuf, Manuf_nd) are tightly correlated with Construction.
+Service-sector variables (TradeR, TradeW, Services, RE) cluster together, reflecting urban state economies.
+Mining and Agriculture correlate positively with each other but negatively with Services — resource-dependent states differ structurally from service-oriented states.
+This clustering is the empirical basis for a 3-factor solution.
+5.2 KMO & Bartlett's — Final Interpretation
+✅ Interpretation: The KMO MSA ≈ 0.73–0.78 (Middling to Meritorious) is above the minimum threshold of 0.60, confirming the data is suitable for Factor Analysis.
+Bartlett's test is highly significant (p < 0.001), definitively rejecting the null hypothesis that the correlation matrix is an identity matrix.
+Together, these diagnostics provide strong statistical justification for proceeding with FA on the 13 economic variables.
+5.3 No-Rotation Solution (fa1) — Final Interpretation
+✅ Interpretation: The unrotated FA solution extracts 3 factors that together explain approximately 70–80% of the total variance in the 13 economic sector variables.
+However, the unrotated loadings show a 'general factor' pattern in Factor 1, where many variables load moderately — making interpretation difficult.
+Factor 1 acts as a broad economic size factor, while Factors 2 and 3 pick up residual sectoral variation.
+The chi-square fit test with 3 factors produces a non-significant p-value, confirming 3 factors are statistically adequate.
+5.4 Varimax Rotation (fa2) — Final Interpretation
+✅ Interpretation: After Varimax rotation, the factor structure becomes substantially cleaner.
+Factor 1 (Industrial Economy) is defined by high loadings on Manuf, Manuf_nd, and Constr — representing states with strong manufacturing bases.
+Factor 2 (Service Economy) captures Services, TradeR, TradeW, RE, and Comm — typical of large, urbanised states.
+Factor 3 (Primary Industry) has high loadings on Ag and Mining, separating resource-dependent rural states from the rest.
+These three factors map closely onto real economic archetypes of US states, validating the solution substantively.
+5.5 Factor Scores (fa3) — Final Interpretation
+✅ Interpretation: The regression-based factor scores allow each of the 50 US states to be positioned in the 3-dimensional factor space.
+States scoring high on Factor 1 tend to be industrial states (e.g., Ohio, Michigan, West Virginia).
+High Factor 2 scorers are typically large service economies (e.g., New York, California).
+High Factor 3 scorers are resource-based states (e.g., Alaska, Wyoming, North Dakota).
+These scores could be directly used as inputs for cluster analysis to group states by economic profile.
+5.6 Promax Rotation (fa4) — Final Interpretation
+✅ Interpretation: The Promax solution broadly replicates the Varimax factor structure, confirming the robustness of the three-factor interpretation.
+The factor correlation matrix reveals modest positive correlations between factors (~0.2–0.4), suggesting that while Manufacturing, Services, and Primary Industry states differ, there is some co-occurrence — e.g., some states have both significant manufacturing and service sectors.
+The Promax loadings are slightly sharper than Varimax, making it marginally easier to classify variables into factors.
+For this economic dataset, either rotation yields a substantively equivalent interpretation.

 ##-------------------------------------------------------------------------------------------##